Vienna Boys' Choir confident of solving rent crisis

 The choir, whose roots go back to the 13th century, is a cultural icon and tourist draw for the Austrian capital, and reaches live audiences of about half a million every year.

-It had faced a 200,000 euro (167,900.77 pounds) annual bill after the Austrian Court of Audit said its agreement to use the Augarten Palace rent-free amounted to an illegal subsidy.
+It had faced a 200,000 euro ($265,300) annual bill after the Austrian Court of Audit said its agreement to use the Augarten Palace rent-free amounted to an illegal subsidy.

 But a spokeswoman for the private, non-profit choir said negotiations with politicians over the issue now seemed likely to succeed.